CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 --|--|--
-`min`|Minimum value|Numeric types or fixed-size arrays of numeric types `max`|Maximum value|Numeric types or fixed-size arrays of numeric types `occurrences`|Number of enum occurrences|Enums or arrays of enums
+`min`|Minimum value|Numeric types or fixed-size arrays of numeric types `max`|Maximum value|Numeric types or fixed-size arrays of numeric types `mean`|The arithmetic mean of the values|Numeric types or fixed-size arrays of numeric types `median`|The median value|Numeric types or fixed-size arrays of numeric types `mode`|The most frequent value|Numeric types or fixed-size arrays of numeric types `stddev`|The standard deviation of the values|Numeric types or fixed-size arrays of numeric types `variance`|The variance of the values|Numeric types or fixed-size arrays of numeric types `sum`|The sum of the values|Numeric types or fixed-size arrays of numeric types `occurrences`|Number of enum occurrences|Enums or arrays of enums

+TODO: find a new user-defined statistic

-Tileset authors may define their own additional semantics, like `mean` in the example below.
+Tileset authors may define their own additional semantics, like `median` in the example below.

 ```jsonc
 {